AdobeDocs/developers-animatesdk-docs/FLfile_object/FLfile9.md

 #### Returns

 An array of strings representing the contents of the folder.
-If the folder doesn’t exist or if no files or folders match the specified criteria, returns an empty array.
+If the folder doesnâ€™t exist or if no files or folders match the specified criteria, returns an empty array.

 #### Description